ciubotaru/share-on-diaspora/trunk/readme.txt

 2. Choose a Diaspora pod from the list or type it in the text field.
 3. Verify the text of your post, Aspects that will see it etc, and press the Post button.
+4. To choose from several preset color profiles, go to the Settings page, 'Color Profiles' tab.
-4. To customize the look of you button, go to the Settings page, 'Button options' tab.
+5. To customize the look of you button, go to the Settings page, 'Button options' tab.
-5. To upload and use own image instead of the stock button, go to the Settings page, 'Custom Image' tab.
+6. To upload and use own image instead of the stock button, go to the Settings page, 'Custom Image' tab.
-6. To choose the pods to be included in the drop-down list, go to the Settings page, 'Pod list options' tab.
+7. To choose the pods to be included in the drop-down list, go to the Settings page, 'Pod list options' tab.

 == Changelog ==